Skip to content

 Note

 Make sure the camera is fully inserted into the mount like in the photo above.
-The camera mount contains an integrated shim that inserts into the hinge to keep the camera angle fixed.
+The mount contains an integrated shim that inserts into the hinge to keep the camera angle fixed.

 Install the mount on top of the gripper using an M6 22mm socket head cap screw: